Graph and wreath products of cellular automata

-\begin{proof} By Lemma~\ref{lem:Subgroup}, it is enough to show that the class of groups acting strongly faithfully is closed under passing to finite index supergroups.
-Suppose first $G$ is infinite.
-The result is then straightforward from the proof of closure under finite extensions in \cite{KiRo90}: If $[H : G] = n$, we construct the induced representation of $H$ on $(\Sigma^n)^\Z$ from a set of left coset representatives.
-Let $C$ be the clopen set for strong faithfulness of the $G$-action, and let $C'$ to be the clopen set of configurations where the coordinate corresponding to the trivial coset contains a configuration from $C$.
+Let $C$ be the clopen set proving unique visits for the $G$-action, and let $C'$ to be the clopen set of configurations where the coordinate corresponding to the trivial coset contains a configuration from $C$.

-Now consider nonempty $F \Subset H$, w.l.o.g.\ suppose $e_G \in F$ so $F \cap G$ is a nonempty subset of $G$ and apply strong faithfulness to obtain a configuration $x$ such that there is a unique element $h \in F \cap G$ such that $h x \in C$.
-Put the configuration $x$ in the coordinate corresponding to the trivial coset, and in other coordinates put a configuration $y$ whose $G$-orbit does not enter $C$ (which is possible when $G$ is infinite).
+Now consider nonempty $F \Subset H$, w.l.o.g.\ suppose $e_G \in F$ so $F \cap G$ is a nonempty subset of $G$ and apply unique visits to obtain a configuration $x$ such that there is a unique element $h \in F \cap G$ such that $h x \in C$.
+Put the configuration $x$ in the coordinate corresponding to the trivial coset, and in other coordinates put a configuration $y$ whose $G$-orbit does not enter $C$ (which is possible when $G$ is infinite by e.g.\ the existence of a sunny-side-up subquotient).
 Let $z \in (\Sigma^n)^\Z$ be the resulting configuration.

 Now, observe that the $H$-orbit of $z$ contains only configurations where the coordinates contain elements from $Gx$ and $Gy$, and the coordinate of $gz$ corresponding to the trivial coset contains an element of $Gx$ if and only if $g \in G$.
 Now $hz$ is in $C'$ by the definition of the induced action.
 On the other hand, $gz \in C'$ implies that the trivial coset coordinate of $gz$ contains an element in $C$, thus an element of $Gx$, thus $g \in G$.
 But $g \in F \cap G$ implies $g = h$, thus $h$ is the only element of $F$ mapping $z$ into $C'$.